 Insert egg box units into openings in C1 panels mounting them with 6 T25 3" screws as illustrated.
+"Shoehorn" them in a little if needed.

 Install roof panels using roof screws and driving them through dark tops of egg boxes into wood as shown.
 Dark tops are required so that no light comes in.
 Chickens will in part instinctively lay eggs in a dark spot.
 Cozy counts too.
 Insert provided egg box liners.
 Liners are designed to be able to clean, and not be so comfy that chickens sleep in egg boxes or get broody.
 They go in, do their business and make room for the next hen.